-This title lays out historic and current perspectives on agriculture for middle grade students in an engaging format.
-It includes plenty of beautiful pictures of kids and adults.
-With a good balance of conceptual information and memorable facts, this book will definitely get kids thinking about what’s on their plates.
-(Don’t miss the rest of the titles in the Orca Footprints series.)
+If you’re looking for Earth Day books for kids that teach about sustainable food, check out this title.
+It lays out historic and current perspectives on agriculture for middle grade students in an engaging format.
+With a good balance of photos, conceptual information, and memorable facts, this book will definitely get kids thinking about what’s on their plates.
+(Don’t miss the rest of the titles in the Orca Footprints series, also.)

 It starts as a cute story about penguins in woolens.
 But it becomes a chance to talk about the importance of seeking out a fully informed perspective.
 The author’s note explains how the book was inspired: a photo of penguins in sweaters popped up in her social media feed and the extra research she did to find out more about what’s actually most helpful for penguins after an oil spill.

 Wow.
 Just … wow.
-The photographs and word choice in this appreciation for Earth’s diverse beauty is powerful.
+The photographs and word choice in this appreciation for Earth’s diverse beauty are powerful.
 It will be hard to choose a favorite picture, though you should certainly have students try.
-The author’s note stands alone as a nonfiction text teaching opportunity for older students.
+Use the author’s note as a piece of nonfiction short text for older students.

 Each poem in this collection artfully presents a collection of details about one of Earth’s habitats, from the rainforest to the outback.
 Back matter delivers an urgent message about how human behaviors threaten each location.
 It also gives suggestions for positive action.